Hi, I’m Sue (she/her)

-I’m a co-design and working with enthusiast.
-I help organisations put people at the heart of policy, health service reform, and product design and development.
+I help organisations put people at the heart of policy, health service reform, and product design and development by building better seats at better tables.

 Learn about my values, approach and reason for starting the Better Together Collective.

-• I believe in the power of people working together.
+• I believe in the power of people working together in ways that are relational and worthwhile.

 I use